 In this article, we would like to present our new building pre-annotation algorithms for aerial imagery, share its code and the motivation behind integrating it into our platform.

 Motivation: Why did we create a building pre-annotation algorithm

 Aerial images annotation is tedious work, and annotating hundreds of thousands of buildings takes a lot of effort and funds.
 Here at SuperAnnotate, we strive to use state-of-the-art computer vision technology to automate and accelerate the creation of pixel-perfect annotations.
 As a part of that effort, several smart pre-annotation algorithms were integrated into the platform, allowing our users to fix the auto-generated annotations, instead of starting from scratch.
 That in turn enables users to generate annotations of the same quality with less effort.

 See Fig. 2 on how to get the auto-generated annotations on the SuperAnnotate vector projects.

 Our algorithm is based on the winning solution of Spacenet Building Detection.
 SpaceNet is a corpus of commercial satellite imagery and labeled training data to use for machine learning research.
 They host building and road detection challenges and open-source the best solutions.

 Currently, we have a model that works fairly well on most city images we have.
 Yet we believe that our model will benefit from adding more data from different cities.
 We also plan to implement a road detection algorithm to assist our users in road annotations.
-We will keep updating on our progress regarding building and road pre-annotations.
+Stay tuned for more updates on our progress regarding building and road pre-annotations.